915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Note that this is in the very nature of binary floating\-point: this is not a bug in Python, and it is not a bug in your code either.
-Youâll see the same kind of thing in all languages that support your hardwareâs floating\-point arithmetic (although some languages may not *display* the difference by default, or in all output modes).
+You’ll see the same kind of thing in all languages that support your hardware’s floating\-point arithmetic (although some languages may not *display* the difference by default, or in all output modes).